EconomyLens.com

 A man walks past an electronic quotation board displaying the Nikkei 225 stock prices in Tokyo on May 11. ©AFP

-Tokyo (AFP) – Oil prices rose in Asian trade on Monday after US President Donald Trump rejected Iran’s terms for ending the war in the Middle East, while stocks were mixed.
+Tokyo (AFP) – Oil prices rose on Monday after US President Donald Trump rejected Iran’s terms for ending the war in the Middle East, while stocks were mixed.
 Trump’s repudiation of Iran’s response to his latest peace proposal raised the likelihood of further violence and disruptions to oil supplies through the Strait of Hormuz.

 Related